A True Story

-That one-day trip to Mombasa helped me to better understand Robinson Crusoe when I read it a dozen months later.
+That day-trip to Mombasa helped me to better understand Robinson Crusoe when I read it a dozen months later.

 Well, Robinson Crusoe is a novel by Daniel Defoe in which Robinson Crusoe is cast on shore by a shipwreck wherein all the men perish but himself.
 Robinson then lives alone for twenty eight years on the island on which he is cast by the shipwreck.